-… And we’re back!
-I know it’s been a few weeks since I’ve done a cleaning tip.
-Sometimes life gets crazy, and finishing up the One Room Challenge was just that… crazy.
 Today, I thought I’d address a question I got from a reader awhile back, and that’s, “How do you clean a microfiber couch?”
-It does seem that microfiber couches can look stained and worn, and much of that is because water actually stains microfiber; and water is the one innocent beverage we let our kids carry around without worry.
+Microfiber couches can sometimes look stained and worn, and much of that is because water actually stains microfiber; and water is the one innocent beverage we let our kids carry around without worry.
 So, let get that microfiber couch clean.

-Start by pouring some rubbing alcohol into a spray bottle and spray it on the couch.
-Don’t be shy; spray on a generous amount.
-Then, use a clean sponge and start scrubbing.
+Start by pouring some rubbing alcohol into a spray bottle and generously spray it on the couch.
+Don’t be shy.
+Then, using a clean sponge, start scrubbing.
 If there are visible stains, scrub hard until they disappear.
 If needed, you can always spray on a bit more rubbing alcohol.
 You should be able to see the dirt lifting off onto the sponge.

 Hint: Working one section at a time seems to be the easier way to go.